 For the perfect glossy finish, brush your scones with egg wash & bake until golden brown!

 The crumbly texture of a good scone begs for a delicious glaze!
-The perfect finishing touch for these chai scones is this easy maple chai glaze.
+An easy maple chai glaze is the perfect finishing touch for these chai scones.

 Chai Spice Scones Serving Ideas

 These chai scones are beautiful, tender, flaky, & delicious.
 They’re a great morning treat with hot coffee (or a chai tea latte, of course!) & they’re also great for entertaining.
 Some serving ideas…

 - Girls’ weekend brunch or bridal &/or baby showers